 First, log into the PXO site and go to your Squad's Admin page.
 If your Squad has joined a league, click on the league name in the "Leagues" box.
 Clicking the "Issue Challenge" link will take you to the challenge page where you will find a list of the sectors which your Squad can currently challenge.
 Clicking on a sector will begin the challenge process and generate a match code.

 What is a Match Code?

 A match code is a specific ID number which corresponds to a SquadWar event.
 When you pose a challenge, a match code is generated.
-Write this match code down.
-If you have your Squad's "admin password" you can view your current match codes by looking at your Squad's detailed league information.
+Information regarding pending matches, including the match code, is available from your Squad View page.
 You will use this match code when playing a SquadWar match in a supported game on PXO to play the match.

 How do I play a SquadWar match?

 At least two members from each squad must be present for a valid SquadWar match to occur.
 All Squad participants should log into PXO and one Squad member should host the match.
 The host must choose "Team" missions from the list of valid PXO missions and click the "SquadWar" button on the top left of the host screen.
 When the host "commits" to the match, he will be prompted to enter the match code.
 The host will enter the match code for your match to continue.
 When the mission is over, PXO will update the SquadWar map information.

 My connection isn't as fast as everyone else I play with, is that fair?

 Obviously people with faster connections will have an advantage and a faster reaction time.
 There's nothing we can do about this.
 If you have a poor connection and feel like you're at a disadvantage but still still want to play, you might want to be a bomber.
 You can be a very valuable asset to your Squad as a dedicated bomber.